qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/database.rst

        Optional
      - ``EXTENT``
      - [extent]
-     - Limit exported features to those with geometries intersecting the provided extent.
-If none of the features of a specific input layer intersect the provided extent, the layer will still be created and will be empty in the GeoPackage file.
+     - Limit the exported features to those with geometries that intersect the provided extent.
+If none of the features from a specific input layer intersect the extent, the layer will still be created in the GeoPackage file, but it will be empty.
    * - **Destination GeoPackage**
      - ``OUTPUT``
      - [file]